1. Development of kittens

 You can choose a Savannah as a companion animal, but you can also choose to show or breed with your Savannah.

-As a companion animal, it is important for every kitten to look at its character, but especially that there is a "click" between you and the kitten.
+As a companion animal, it is important for every kitten to look at the character, but especially that there is a "click" between you and the kitten.
 If you have show and/or breeding plans with your Savannah kitten, the appearance is also important - in that case you want your kitten to meet the breed standard of the Savannah and not have any insurmountable beauty flaws.
 But keep in mind: Not every beautiful Savannah is necessarily suitable for showing or breeding.
-Here too, character plays a major role, but other factors are important, such as being able to travel well, liking to be held for a long time, being able to withstand physical examinations well, etc. In addition, show quality kittens and kittens that will be used for breeding in the future are more expensive than kittens that are sold without breeding rights and are purchased solely for company.
+Here too, the character plays a major role, but other factors are important, such as being able to travel well, liking to be held for a long time, being able to withstand physical examinations well, etc. In addition, show quality kittens and kittens that will be used for breeding in the future are more expensive than kittens that are sold without breeding rights and are only purchased for company.

-Documents, pedigree and tests
+Documents, family tree and tests

 Kitten purchase contract